 What Happens If You Hide Modifications to Vehicle

-Modifications done to the car cannot be hidden forever as it will be evident during claims investigation.
+Modifications done to the car cannot be hidden forever as it will be evident during the claims investigation.
 Also, the claims adjuster will look into all aspects of the collision and may decide that it was caused by the modification.
 It could also amount to fraud charges if the situation gets ugly with lawsuits.

 What Are The Options For Insurance Of Modified Vehicles

-There are not many companies in Ontario who provide insurance to modified vehicles.
+There are not many companies in Ontario that provide insurance to modified vehicles.
 These are vehicles that have had major parts changed or modified for any reason.
 If you have modified your car it is possible for your insurance company to stop insuring you after a notice.
 But as an industry, the insurance market cannot leave you uninsured.
 There are a few companies in the residual market that provide coverage at high premiums for modified cars.

 This option is available when you approach the Facility Association for car insurance.
 You may belong to a high-risk category and hence pay high premiums.
 It could also be required to get annual appraisals done for your modified vehicle.
-The policy you get through the Facility Association may have OPCF 19 endorsement that allows insurers to pay just the ‘actual cash value’ of the car and not the full value of the car.
-They would pay the lesser amount of the two options as claim settlement.
+The policy you get through the Facility Association may have OPCF 19 endorsement that allows insurers to pay just the ‘actual cash value of the car and not the full value of the car.
+They would pay the lesser amount of the two options as claim settlements.
 There is more room for error on the policy wordings as the insurer may have to deal with the Facility Association and set up the policy for you.